huggingface/huggingface_hub/docs/source/en/quick-start.md

 This command will prompt you to select a token by its name from a list of saved tokens.
 Once selected, the chosen token becomes the _active_ token, and it will be used for all interactions with the Hub.

-You can list all available accesstokens on your machine with `huggingface-cli auth list`.
+You can list all available access tokens on your machine with `huggingface-cli auth list`.

 ### Environment variable